 Auditions will be held in late June and early July 2018

 Hallé Youth Orchestra membership is for outstanding young musicians aged 13 to 19 years and of Associated Board grade 8 standard or equivalent, who love orchestral music and the buzz of contributing to a large orchestra.
 Full members take part in rehearsals and concerts during term-time and in other training activities including residential courses and tours.
 Members are expected to commit to rehearsals on Sunday afternoons in Manchester during the autumn and spring terms from September 2018.
 There are no activities during the study leave period of May and June.
 Youth Orchestra members are also expected to attend a residential course and/or tour during the summer holidays of 2019.

 Membership is free, however all members will be requested to make a voluntary donation to the Hallé as a contribution towards the core costs of maintaining the orchestra.
 Members are also expected to contribute towards the cost of residential courses and tours where appropriate.

 Limited bursaries are available through an application process to help cover the costs of residential courses, tours and travel to rehearsals and concerts.
 The Hallé is grateful to the Oglesby Charitable Trust for the bursary fund.

-For all Hallé Youth Orchestra enquiries, please contact Youth Ensembles Administrator, Isabelle Orford, on firstname.lastname@example.org or call 0161 907 9056.
+For all Hallé Youth Orchestra enquiries, please contact Youth Ensembles Administrator, Phil Jackson, on firstname.lastname@example.org or call 0161 907 9056.